-The region's vision for 2050 is to provide exceptional quality of live, opportunity for all, connected communities, a spectacular natural environment, and an innovative, thriving economy.
+The region's vision for 2050 is to provide exceptional quality of life, opportunity for all, connected communities, a spectacular natural environment, and an innovative, thriving economy.

 What is VISION 2050?

 VISION 2050 is the region’s plan for growth.
 By 2050, the region's population will reach 5.8 million people.
 The region’s cities, counties, Tribes, ports, agencies, businesses, and communities have worked together to develop VISION 2050 to prepare for this growth and serve as a guide for sustaining a healthy environment, thriving communities and a strong economy.
 VISION 2050 is a plan for the long-term that can be adjusted as the region changes.
 Impacts due to COVID-19 are being monitored for future consideration.

 Why is VISION 2050 important?

 VISION 2050’s multicounty planning policies, actions, and regional growth strategy guide how and where the region grows through 2050.
 The plan informs updates to the Regional Transportation Plan and Regional Economic Strategy.
 VISION 2050 also sets the stage for updates to countywide planning policies and local comprehensive plans done by cities and counties.

 What's in VISION 2050?

 - View the plan overview flyer

 - Read the summary booklet